New Madrid seismic zone: Geology

 The faults responsible for the NMSZ are embedded in a subsurface geological feature known as the Reelfoot Rift, which likely formed during the Cambrian Period.
 The Reelfoot Rift was first described by Ervin and McGinnis (1975) and believed to be of late Precambrian age.
 The rift failed to split the North American continent, but it has remained as an aulacogen (a scar or zone of weakness) deep underground.

-This relative weakness is important, because it would allow the relatively small east–west compressive forces associated with the continuing westward continental drift of the North American Plate to reactivate old faults around New Madrid, making the area unusually prone to earthquakes in spite of it being far from the nearest tectonic plate boundary.
+This relative weakness is important, as it would allow the relatively small east–west compressive forces associated with the continuing westward continental drift of the North American plate to reactivate old faults around New Madrid, making the area unusually prone to earthquakes in spite of it being far from the nearest tectonic plate boundary.

 Since other ancient rifts are known to occur in North America, but not all are associated with modern earthquakes, other processes could be at work to locally increase mechanical stress on the New Madrid faults.
-Also, some form of heating in the lithosphere below the area has been suggested to be making deep rocks more plastic, which would concentrate compressive stress in the shallower subsurface area where the faulting occurs.
+Some form of heating in the lithosphere below the area has been suggested to be making deep rocks more plastic, which would concentrate compressive stress in the shallower subsurface area where the faulting occurs.

-Earthquake history
+History

-The zone had four of the largest earthquakes in recorded North American history, with moment magnitudes estimated to be as large as 7.0 or greater, all occurring within a 3-month period between December 1811 and February 1812.
-Many of the published accounts describe the cumulative effects of all the earthquakes (known as the New Madrid Sequence), so finding the individual effects of each quake can be difficult.
+The zone had four of the largest earthquakes in recorded North American history, with moment magnitudes estimated to be as large as 7 or greater, all occurring within a 3-month period between December 1811 and February 1812.
+Many of the published accounts describe the cumulative effects of all the earthquakes, known as the New Madrid Sequence, so finding the individual effects of each quake can be difficult.
 Magnitude estimates and epicenters are based on interpretations of historical accounts and may vary.